 A variety of activity permits are available through the HPD office to make your visits to the parks system more enjoyable.
-An FACILITIES RATE CARD and ACTIVITY RESERVATION FORM can be downloaded here.
+A FACILITY INFORMATION GUIDE and ACTIVITY RESERVATION FORM can be downloaded here.

 Primitive Camping at Riverbend

 Visitors who wish to use the class “C” primitive campground located at Riverbend, just north of the Big Oaks area, must first sign a rental agreement and pay the fee to obtain a camping permit in advance of camping through the HPD office (Monday- Friday, 8:00 AM - 4:30 PM).
 Tent camping only is permitted with picnic tables, fire rings, pit-type latrines, trash containers and waste water drains located nearby.
 No electrical hook-ups are available.
 You must bring your own fire wood to burn.
 Please do not leave any remaining wood at the campground site.
 Any vehicles left overnight should park in the Big Oaks parking lot area.
 Cost is $6.00 per person, per night.
 The cost to reserve the entire campground for camping or special events is $125.00.